eleoperret/MastingCollab/README.md

 Some additional notes and caveats about the data

+1. Note trap size varied over the years
-1. Sorted seed data: seeds from cones were counted from 2009-2012, and starting in 2013 (until today) sorted to filled and unfilled.
+2. Sorted seed data: seeds from cones were counted from 2009-2012, and starting in 2013 (until today) sorted to filled and unfilled.
-2. Germinants in traps were counted only starting in 2010.
+3. Germinants in traps were counted only starting in 2010.
 There were some years / stands in the early years were datasheets are missing - likely this was because there were no germinants, but this is not clear.
 Some digging around in the field notes would help verify this.
 In general, I am assuming that if there is no datasheet there were no germinants in traps.
 This is for: the following stands / years: All stands collected 2009; PARA 2010, AM16, AR07, AV02, SPRY, PARA 2011, AR07, PARA, SUNR, TO11 2012.